BiGCAT-UM/Transcriptomics_Metabolomics_Analysis/README.md

 ### Acknowledgment

 This research was undertaken by Maastricht University (UM, Netherlands), a beneficiary in FNS-Cloud, which has received funding from the European Union’s Horizon 2020 Research and Innovation programme (H2020-EU.3.2.2.3. – A sustainable and competitive agri-food industry) under Grant Agreement No. 863059.

-This workflow was tested on Windows 10 and Linux Ubuntu 18.04, using R-studio v.2022.02.2  and R v.4.2.